sujin-git-hub/React-Questions/README.md

 60. Use case of use Transition hook
 61. How to profile react application to identify performance
 62. How will use styled component and explain the flow ?
-What is the use of props and state in component ?
+63. What is the use of props and state in component ?
-What is React Lazy loading?
+64. What is React Lazy loading?
-How Lazy loading work behind the scene ?
+65. How Lazy loading work behind the scene ?
-What the testing framework or library you used ?
+66. What the testing framework or library you used ?
-Suppose I have one Button and some tag showing counter value.
+67. Suppose I have one Button and some tag showing counter value.
 Each time i click the button this counter value will increase.
 How will you write the test cases for this scenario and explain the flow?

-Did you worked on algorithm concept?
+68. Did you worked on algorithm concept?
-Suppose I have array of integer value of 1000 and its already sorted, need to find the particular elements in that array, which of the best algorithm you will use?
+69. Suppose I have array of integer value of 1000 and its already sorted, need to find the particular elements in that array, which of the best algorithm you will use?
-What is hoisting?
-How browser run the javascript file ? what is the use of promise and async await? what is CORS ? how will solve that? difference between http 1 and http 2?
-What is the use of cacheControl in headers ?
-Difference between call, apply and bind ?
-What is Node JS ?
-what is websocket? how it works?
-What is buffering in react?
-What is shadow dom?
-What is react fiber ?
-What are type of component you used?
-Explain that and which is best and why you will choose that? what is equivalent lifecycle of componentDidMount to functional component hooks What is context api?
-What is semantic elements?
-How you create custom attributes in elements ? what is template elements? what is the use of it ?
-Difference between Img and Picture tag ?
-What is the use of alt attribute in img tag?
-What is the use of method attribute in form?
-What is pointer events?
-what are the selectors you have used?
-What is the use of combinator selector?
-How you work on 3D kind of things?
-How you animation in your project?

-What is the use of mixins in sass and how you use it ?

-How will do css style using javascript?

-What is hoisting?
 How browser run the javascript file ?

-Question about React Router

-any Styling library used
-Scenerio based questions
-React hooks you have used
-use case of useContext hook
-use case of useReducer hook
-About useRef hook
-how will you improve performance of react app differce betwenn use callback and use Memo scenerio based questions
-Debouncing and throtting
-es6 features
-How will catch error if there are multiple promises

-what is hoisting? explian with an example

-How will catch error if there are multiple promises

-Scenerio based question on promises

-Scenerio based question on running an script in an interval

-Event loop

-Explain Solid principles
-63. What is closure ?
-64. ES6 and explain some methods ?
-65. What is map?

-66. What is type and interface ?
+70.	what is the use of promise and async await?
+71.	what is CORS ? how will solve that?
+72.	difference between http 1 and http 2?
+73. What is the use of cacheControl in headers ?
+74. Difference between call, apply and bind ?
+75. What is Node JS ?
+76.	what is websocket? how it works?
+77. What is buffering in react?
+78. What is shadow dom?
+79. What is react fiber ?
+80. What are type of component you used?
+Explain that and which is best and why you will choose that?
+81.	what is equivalent lifecycle of componentDidMount to functional component hooks
+82. What is context api?
+83. What is semantic elements?
+84. How you create custom attributes in elements ?
+85.	what is template elements? what is the use of it ?
+86. Difference between Img and Picture tag ?
+87. What is the use of alt attribute in img tag?
+88. What is the use of method attribute in form?
+89. What is pointer events?
+90.	what are the selectors you have used?
+91. What is the use of combinator selector?
+92. How you work on 3D kind of things?
+93. How you animation in your project?
+94. What is the use of mixins in sass and how you use it ?
+95. How will do css style using javascript?
+96. Question about React Router
+97. Any Styling library used
+98. React hooks you have used
+99.	use case of useContext hook
+100.	use case of useReducer hook
+101. About useRef hook
+102.	how will you improve performance of react app
+103.	differce betwenn use callback and use Memo
+104.	scenerio based questions
+105. Debouncing and throtting
+106.	what is hoisting? explian with an example
+107. How will catch error if there are multiple promises
+108. Scenerio based question on promises
+109. Event loop
+110. Explain Solid principles
+111. What is closure ?
+112. ES6 and explain some methods ?
+113. What is map?
+114. What is type and interface ?
 Difference tween them?
-67. What is React and what are the advantages of using it ?
+115. What is React and what are the advantages of using it ?
-68. Difference between class and functional component ?
+116. Difference between class and functional component ?
-69. How do you achieve performance in react application?
+117. How do you achieve performance in react application?
-70. What is suspense and where it is used?
+118. What is suspense and where it is used?
-71.	what is the role of reducer on in redux
+119.	what is the role of reducer on in redux
-72.	redux flow/architecture
+120.	redux flow/architecture
-73.	what libraries you used to manage api call
+121.	what libraries you used to manage api call
-74. How do you handle form
+122. How do you handle form
-75. Can we stop promises in between.
+123. Can we stop promises in between.
 Please explain?
-76. What is callback function & Promises Detailed explaination?
+124. What is callback function & Promises Detailed explaination?
-77. Flow of event loop and queues ?
+125. Flow of event loop and queues ?
-78. How to encode and decode in js without npm package ?
+126. How to encode and decode in js without npm package ?
-79. Detailed explaination of callstack.
+127. Detailed explaination of callstack.
-80. Queues Detailed flow like timer queue.
+128. Queues Detailed flow like timer queue.
-81. What is event bubbling?
+129. What is event bubbling?
-82. Create a todo list in typescript
+130. Create a todo list in typescript
-83. React and previous Project Role and Responsibilties
+131. React and previous Project Role and Responsibilties
-84. Why we use "use-strict" in react?
+132. Why we use "use-strict" in react?
-85. What are types of routes in react?
+133. What are types of routes in react?
-86. What is memory route and Hash Route?
+134. What is memory route and Hash Route?
-87. Props passing from child to parent?
+135. Props passing from child to parent?
 How many types ?
-88. Explain where you used class component instead of functional componer
+136. Explain where you used class component instead of functional componer
-89. Create custom hook? useDebounce and explain?
+137. Create custom hook? useDebounce and explain?
-90. How would you prefer to do code splitting in React
+138. How would you prefer to do code splitting in React
-91. What are controlled and uncontrolled components in React?
+139. What are controlled and uncontrolled components in React?